lapinskap/bootstrap-todo/README.md

 ## General info
 General purpose was to add Bootstrap to Ruby on Rails project.
 It was not as easy as it seems! bootstrap-sass gem was problematic.

-Simple "todo" application, without any special features, can be used to test new gems
+Simple "todo" application, without any special features, can be used to test new gems.

+I need to implement my own styles alongside bootstrap to make it look like real application

 ## Screenshots